praveenverma96/Whatsapp_Stalker/readme.txt

 You may enter any whatsapp user's Number and this program will notify you every time the User Opened Whtasapp using a Telegram Bot.
-This program Uses Python and selenium webdriver to gather informa…
+This program Uses Python and selenium webdriver to gather Online status.